Roger That

-"Roger That" is a hip hop song by rap group Young Money Entertainment released as the third single from their debut collaboration album We Are Young Money.
-Lil Wayne, Nicki Minaj, and Tyga rap on this song.
+"Roger That" is a song by American record label and hip hop collective Young Money, released as the third single from their debut collaboration album We Are Young Money.
+It is performed by Young Money founder Lil Wayne, as well as label newcomers Nicki Minaj and Tyga.
 The video was released on March 1, 2010, alongside "Girl I Got You".

 The song received generally positive reviews by critics, most of which favored Minaj's contribution to the song over the others.
-"Roger That" debuted and peaked at number 56 on the Billboard Hot 100, number 15 on the Hot R&B/Hip-Hop Songs and number 1 on the Billboard Rap Songs.
+"Roger That" debuted and peaked at number 56 on the Billboard Hot 100, number 15 on the Hot R&B/Hip-Hop Songs and number 6 on the Billboard Rap Songs.

 Background

 Nicki Minaj stated on her Twitter that all three rappers featured on the song never actually met the song's producer, Phenom.
 Minaj stated the drum beat was sent to her by Gmail who sent it to Lil Wayne which later led to the song being released on the We Are Young Money LP with all three rappers adding verses.

 In the 2010 Sucker Free Summit, Lil Wayne's verse in the song was nominated for the Verse of the Year award along with label-mate Nicki Minaj for her verse in "My Chick Bad".